smXplorer/AlliGator/docs/source/alligator-installation.rst

 Follow the instructions below to make sure you install the correct versions of each.
 Do not hesitate to post a support request on the `AlliGator Support Google Group <https://groups.google.com/u/1/g/alligator-software-support>`_ to ask for help or advice.
 You only need to install the LabVIEW and VDM RTE once.
+Note that if you have a development version of both LabVIEW 2021 SP1 and VDM 2021, there is no need to install these RTE.

 AlliGator Installer
 -------------------